-- Imagine a patient who has no understanding that they have a life limiting condition and think about what you could do to help them? - What are likely to be their and the family/carers fears and barriers and what can you do to help overcome these? - What aspects will the patient and your service find challenging?
+Imagine a patient who has no understanding of their health condition and what you are needing to do to help them?
+What are likely to be the fears and barriers and what can you do to help overcome these?

+What aspects will they find challenging?